The Core Curriculum

 Bachelor of Arts

-Students pursuing a bachelor of arts complete an additional twelve credit hours in foreign language to further strengthen their multicultural thinking.
+Students pursuing a bachelor of arts complete an additional twelve credit hours in cultural enrichments to further strengthen their multicultural thinking.
+They are intended to broaden one’s cultural understanding of another people’s concepts of life and human relationships.
+No courses may be counted that are part of the student’s major or the Core Curriculum.

 Cultural Enrichment Courses